-• The complainant and respondent have equal opportunities to have others present, including an advisor of their choice.
-If both the Respondent and Complainant are required to attend the same hearing, then a minimum of 10 days of notice will be given.

-- The University Judiciary Committee shall examine relevant evidence - The University Judiciary Committee may interview witnesses, when appropriate

-• The University Judiciary Committee may hear testimony from the complainant and the respondent, if the complainant and respondent testify
+- The complainant and respondent have equal opportunities to have others present, including an advisor of their choice.
+If both the Respondent and Complainant are required to attend the same hearing, then reasonable notice will be given. - The Title IX Director and/or designees of the Title IX Director shall examine relevant evidence - The Title IX Director and/or designees of the Title IX Director may interview witnesses, when appropriate - The Title IX Director and/or designees of the Title IX Director may hear testimony from the complainant and the respondent, if the complainant and respondent testify - The Title IX Director and/or designees of the Title IX Director shall render judgment - The Title IX Director shall deliver notice of judgment to the complainant and respondent simultaneously, in writing - The Title IX Director may report criminal issues to law enforcement

-• The University Judiciary Committee shall render judgment by majority rule (see section on Sanctions for complete information)

-• The University Judiciary Committee shall deliver notice of judgment to the complainant and respondent simultaneously, in writing

-• The University Judiciary Committee may report criminal issues to law enforcement

-If a respondent refuses to appear before the Judiciary Committee, the Committee will render a judgment in absence of the respondent.
+If a respondent refuses to appear before the Title IX Director and/or the assigned Committee, a judgment will be made in the absence of the respondent.